Keith Harris (ventriloquist): Later years

-However, the end of Harris's television show coincided with a period when television was "turning away from variety acts".
+The end of Harris's television show coincided with a period when television was "turning away from variety acts".
 He entered a period of depression, drank heavily and was arrested for drink driving; his third marriage collapsed during this period.
 He also opened clubs in Blackpool and Portugal which failed, leading him to declare bankruptcy twice.
 However, he recovered and began performing in clubs, in pantomimes and at holiday camps, touring the United Kingdom; he wrote 17 of his own pantomimes and had his own pantomime company, Keith Harris Productions, which he sold in 2009.

 He became an auctioneer on Bid TV and also appeared in an episode of the first season of the children's television programme The Slammer (2006).
 (Note: He turned down an offer to appear in the second series of Extras (2007), claiming that the writer, Ricky Gervais, wanted his character to be a "racist bigot"; Gervais said that Harris simply "didn't get it".)
 According to The Guardian, this renewed attention "established a new cult status for Harris and Orville and triggered a small comeback"; he appeared in Ashes to Ashes (2009) and Shameless (2011), in student unions (with his more adult show, Duck Off), and performed to the housemates in Celebrity Big Brother (2012).

 Personal life

-Harris lived with his fourth wife (married in 1999), Sarah Metcalf, and his two youngest children (born in 2000), in Poulton-le-Fylde, where he converted the local cinema and bingo hall into a jazz nightclub called "Club L’Orange".
+Harris lived with his fourth wife (married in 1999), Sarah Metcalf, and his two youngest children (born in 2000), in Poulton-le-Fylde, where he converted the local cinema and bingo hall into a jazz nightclub called Club L’Orange.

 Illness and death

-In 2013, Harris had his spleen removed and chemotherapy after a cancer diagnosis.
+In 2013, Harris had his spleen removed and underwent chemotherapy after a cancer diagnosis.
 He subsequently returned to work.
 The cancer returned in 2014.
-He died at Blackpool Victoria Hospital on 28 April 2015, at the age of 67.
+He died at Blackpool Victoria Hospital on 28 April 2015, aged 67.